Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Methods

 \subsection{Proof of Theorem~\ref{thm1}}

 Here we outline the proof for our main result on Noise-Induced Barren Plateaus.
-We refer the reader to the Supplementary Information for additional details.
-We note that Lemma \ref{lemma1} and Remark \ref{remark1} follow from similar steps and their proofs are also detailed in the Supplementary Information.
-Moreover, we remark that Corollaries \ref{cor1}, \ref{cor:qaoa}, and \ref{cor:ucc} follow in a straightforward manner from a direct application of Theorem~\ref{thm1} and Remark~\ref{remark1}.
+We refer the reader to the Supplementary Note \hyperref[sec:thm1proof-supp]{2} for additional details.
+We note that Lemma \ref{lemma1} and Remark \ref{remark1} follow from similar steps and their proofs are detailed in Supplementary Notes~\hyperref[sec:prooflemma]{3} and~\hyperref[sec:proofremark]{4} respectively.
+Moreover, we remark that Corollaries \ref{cor1}, \ref{cor:qaoa} and \ref{cor:ucc} follow in a straightforward manner from a direct application of Theorem~\ref{thm1} and Remark~\ref{remark1}.